Learn · Square Footage Basics · 5 min read

 Know the real GLA before you bid on a three-bedroom home

 Upload any to-scale floor plan, trace the perimeter, set one reference dimension.
-Accurate GLA in under 2 minutes.
+Accurate GLA in minutes.

 Related Resources